team-telnyx/telnyx-client-examples/call-center/server/README.md

 1. (Mission Control) Log in to Telnyx Mission Control and [buy a phone number](https://portal.telnyx.com/#/app/numbers/search-numbers).
 This is your Call Center phone number that end users will call to reach your application.
 1. (Mission Control) Create a [Call Control App](https://portal.telnyx.com/#/app/call-control/applications/new).
 Set the required webhook URL to `https://your-ngrok-forwarding-id.ngrok.io/calls/callbacks/call-control-app`.
 Make note of the ID of your new Call Control App.
 1. (Mission Control) [Update your phone number](https://portal.telnyx.com/#/app/numbers/my-numbers) by selecting your Call Control App under "Connection or App".
 1. (Mission Control) [Create a SIP connection](https://portal.telnyx.com/#/app/connections), setting the "SIP Connection Type" to `Credentials`.
+Enable "Receive SIP URI Calls" in the "Inbound" tab.
 Make note of your SIP Connection ID.
 1. (Mission Control) [Create an Outbound Voice Profile](https://portal.telnyx.com/#/app/outbound-profiles/new), associating it with your Call Control App.
 Make note of the Outbound Voice Profile ID.
 1. (app) Update your .env file with information noted from previous steps.
 1. (app) Start your app with `npm start`